WellDone/MoMo-Firmware/pcb/README.md

  * _REVISION_ - a tag specifying the revision level of the board
  * _PARTNAME_ - a name for the board that will be used to generate file names

+###Required Configuration
+In order to use thsee scripts you need to configure the location of the Eagle binary on your computer in /config/settings.local.json.
+Use the template provided in settings.global.json.